david-luna/otel-metrics-cpu-utilization/README.md

 # otel-metrics-cpu-utilization

 There is a possible issue in `system.cpu.utilization` and `process.cpu.utilization` host metrics.
-The values provided by the metric seems not to be following their semmantic conventions. the goal of this repository is to provide an easy way to get sample data to confirm it.
+The values provided by the metric seems not to be following their semantic conventions. the goal of this repository is to provide an easy way to get sample data to confirm it.